 - (1) Clearance of Transactions.
 The Corporation requires that all purchases and sales of Corporation securities by Access Persons (and their respective immediate family members) be cleared by the Chief Compliance Officer or the Chief Compliance Officer's designee prior to placing any order related to such transactions.
 Currently, the only Corporation securities available for purchase is the common stock of Golub Capital BDC, Inc. traded on the Nasdaq under the ticker symbol GBDC ("Shares"). - (2) Window Period.
 After receiving clearance from the Chief Compliance Officer of the Corporation, Access Persons may purchase or sell Shares only during a designated "window period."
-Should the end of the "window period" fall on a weekend, such window will be extended through close of business on the following business day.
-Significantly, however, even during a "window period," Access Persons may not engage in transactions involving Shares if such person is in possession of material, nonpublic information on the trade date. - (3) Avoidance of Speculative Transactions.
+Should the end of the window period fall on a weekend, such window will be extended through close of business on the following business day.
+The window period may be extended at the discretion of the Corporation's board.
+Significantly, however, even during a window period, Access Persons may not engage in transactions involving Shares if such person is in possession of material, nonpublic information on the trade date. - (3) Avoidance of Speculative Transactions.
 Certain types of transactions as well as the timing of trading may raise an inference of the improper use of inside information.
 In order to avoid even the appearance of impropriety, the Corporation discourages trades by Access Persons that are of a short-term, speculative nature rather than for investment purposes.